If you have bricks left over from a construction project, these 15 ideas are sure to inspire you with ways to use them in your landscape.

 Here it is artfully arranged with layers of wood and tubular stems of bamboo.
 A wrapping of chicken wire holds it all together.

-Place it near nectar-rich plants (link to Gardening by Design future publication) and soon you’ll have nesting spiders, bees, beetles, and more to pollinate your flowers.
+Place it near nectar-rich plants and soon you’ll have nesting spiders, bees, beetles, and more to pollinate your flowers.

 6. Mailbox Surround